aornueos/solon/README.md

 Most writing and note-taking apps fall into one of two traps.

 Some are beautiful Markdown editors, but stop at the page.
-They are clean, focused, and pleasant — until the project becomes a novel, with chapters, references, characters, structure, notes, and visual planning.
+They are clean, focused, and pleasant, until the project becomes a novel, with chapters, references, characters, structure, notes, and visual planning.

 Others are powerful knowledge-management systems, but they treat writing like a database: graphs, backlinks, dashboards, templates, plugins, daily notes, and an endless architecture around the actual text.